-According to the Environmental Protection Agency (EPA), the average American household uses more than 300 gallons of water per day.
-Most of that (70%) comes from indoor use, including showers, faucets, toilets, and washing machines.
+According to the Environmental Protection Agency (EPA), the average American household uses more than 300 gallons of water daily.
+Most (70%) comes from indoor use, including showers, faucets, toilets, and washing machines.

-But what do those numbers really mean on a per person, per use basis?
-The table below provides estimated water usage for common daily activities.
-If you have an older home and older appliances, your usage will likely be on the higher side.
-Newer fixtures and appliances are more water-efficient and can save significant amounts of water.
+But what do those numbers mean on a per-person, per-use basis?
+The table below provides estimated water usage for daily activities.
+Your use will likely be higher if you have an older home and appliances.
+Newer fixtures and appliances are more water-efficient and can save significant water.

 *Most water estimates from USGS.gov

-Add up a shower, several flushes, and some basic grooming and maintenance, and it’s not hard to see how the gallons can add up.
+Add up a shower, several flushes, and some essential grooming and maintenance, and it’s not hard to see how the gallons can add up.
 And that doesn’t even include cooking or drinking water!

 According to the EPA, another 30% of household water use comes from outdoor activities, such as watering lawns and gardens and outdoor cleaning.
 Of course, those percentages can fluctuate seasonally during the summer months.

-To understand your own water usage, you can look at your water bill if you live in the city.
-It should show you how many gallons of water you used over the last billing period.
-Divide the number of gallons by the number of people in your household and then divide again by the number of days in the billing period.
+To understand your water usage, you can look at your water bill if you live in the city.
+It should show how many gallons of water you used over the last billing period.
+Divide the number of gallons by the number of people in your household, then divide again by the number of days in the billing period.

 6,000 / 3 = 2,000 gallons per person for the month

 What’s typical?
 Estimates vary.
-The folks at Water Footprint Calculator say the average at-home water use is 60 gallons per person per day.
-But the US Geological Survey puts the average at 80-100 gallons per person.
-The wide range depends a lot on the habits of the individuals in your home.
-For example, a young teenager daughter may notoriously take longer showers as they daydream about their upcoming weekend plans while going through a multiple-step hair care routine.
+The folks at Water Footprint Calculator say the average at-home water use is 60 gallons per person daily.
+However, the US Geological Survey puts the average at 80-100 gallons per person.
+The wide range depends significantly on the habits of the individuals in your home.
+For example, a young teenage daughter may notoriously take longer showers as they daydreams about their upcoming weekend plans while going through a multiple-step hair care routine.
 On the other hand, your grandfather lost his hair long ago, so he keeps his showers quick.
-Just a few minutes less every day can add up to a big difference over the course of a month or a year.
+A few minutes less daily can add up to a big difference over a month or a year.